 - When using a separate vapour barrier, use an interlayer on top to reduce impact noise.
-For example, use a 2-3 mm polyethylene foam of approved quality (compressive strength of at least 20 kPa) or builder's paper/rag paper.
+For example, use a 2-3 mm (5/64-1/8") polyethylene foam of approved quality (compressive strength of at least 20 kPa) or builder's paper/rag paper.
 The interlayer is laid edge to edge.
-If there are nominal requirements for impact noise reduction, contact a sound expert. - If the RH in the subfloor is 90-98%, an air gap forming moisture barrier, such as Platon or Mataki, must be used. - · The boards should always be laid lengthwise along the room.
-The floor moves with varying humidity and should therefore usually have a minimum expansion gap of 10 mm (applies to rooms up to 6 metres wide) against walls and fixed objects (stairs, columns, door frames etc.) for ease of installation.
-It is also possible to calculate the size you need: include a 1.5 mm expansion gap per metre of floor width.
-This expansion gap must be around the entire floor against the wall and other solid objects.
-Bear in mind that if just 10 mm of your newly laid floor is touching another surface, such as a wall, it will no longer be able to expand.
-Rooms up to 25 m wide and 25 m long can be installed as one continuous surface.
+If there are nominal requirements for impact noise reduction, contact a sound expert. - If the RH in the substrate is between 90-98%, an air gap-forming moisture barrier, such as Platon or Mataki, should be used.
+Note that at least a 6 mm thick tongue and grooved load-distributing sheet, such as a wood fibre or chipboard, should be placed on top of the moisture barrier.
+Note: these products are not available in the US. - The boards must be laid lengthwise in the room.
+The floor moves with varying humidity and should therefore usually have a minimum expansion gap of 10 mm (3/8") against walls and fixed objects (stairs, columns, door frames, etc.) for easy and smooth installation.
+It is also possible to calculate the size you need and then you should count on 1.5 mm (1/6") expansion gap per metre for every metre, (3 ft) of floor width.
+This exapansion gap must be around the entire floor against the wall and other solid objects.
+Bear in mind it is enough that 1 cm (3/8") of your newly laid floor is touching another surface, such as a wall, for the floor's ability to move to cease.
+Rooms up to 25 m (80 ft) wide and 25 m (80 ft) long can be laid in one continuous surface.
 If the floor is larger, you should divide it.
-Floors should be divided in doorways with an expansion gap.
-Cover the expansion gap with moulding.
-When installing in L-, T- or U-shaped rooms and at transitions to corridors, an expansion gap must be left. - A skirting board or T moulding needs to be 50% thicker than the width of the expansion gap.
-Example: If you have worked out that you need an 8 mm expansion gap between the floor and the wall, the skirting should be at least 12 mm thick.
+Floors must be divided in doorways with an expansion gap.
+Cover the expansion gap with a molding.
+When laying in L, T or U-shaped rooms and when transitions to corridors, an expansion gap must be installed. - A skirting board or T-moulding needs to be 50% thicker than the expansion gap.
+Example: if you have calculated that you need an 8 mm (1/4") movement joint between the floor and the wall the skirting should be at least 12 mm (1/2").